 Are you new to the SCA or just want to learn more about this non-profit organization?
 Click on the link below to contact our newcomer guide, or “Chatelaine!”
 They can answer your questions, or help you find answers!

 Malagentia holds monthly (except August) business meetings on the first Thursday of the month.
-Meetings are currently being held online due to COVID restrictions.
+Meetings are currently being held online.
+Malagentia has two “ridings” (sort of like a state has counties): Ravensbridge, in the greater Augusta/Lewiston-Auburn area, and Giggleswick, in Southern York County.

 History